Wheat: Early farming

 Einkorn and emmer are considered two of the founder crops cultivated by the first farming societies in Neolithic West Asia.
 These communities also cultivated naked wheats (T. aestivum and T. durum) and a now-extinct domesticated form of Zanduri wheat (T. timopheevii), as well as a wide variety of other cereal and non-cereal crops.
 Wheat was relatively uncommon for the first thousand years of the Neolithic (when barley predominated), but became a staple after around 8500 BC.
 Early wheat cultivation did not demand much labour.
 Initially, farmers took advantage of wheat's ability to establish itself in annual grasslands by enclosing fields against grazing animals and re-sowing stands after they had been harvested, without the need to systematically remove vegetation or till the soil.
 They may also have exploited natural wetlands and floodplains to practice décrue farming, sowing seeds in the soil left behind by receding floodwater.
 It was harvested with stone-bladed sickles.
 The ease of storing wheat and other cereals led farming households to become gradually more reliant on it over time, especially after they developed individual storage facilities that were large enough to hold more than a year's supply.

 Wheat grain was stored after threshing, with the chaff removed.
 It was then processed into flour using ground stone mortars.
-Bread made from ground einkorn and the tubers of a form of club rush (Bolboschoenus glaucus) was made as early as 12,400 BC.
+A bread-like food with ground einkorn and the tubers of the tuberous bulrush Bolboschoenus glaucus was made as early as 12,400 BC.
 At Çatalhöyük (c.
 7100–6000 BC), both wholegrain wheat and flour was used to prepare bread, porridge and gruel.
 Apart from food, wheat may also have been important to Neolithic societies as a source of straw, which could be used for fuel, wicker-making, or wattle and daub construction.